-The village of Andonaka is located on the east coast of Madagascar, 12 km west of commune and district capital Nosy Varika.
+The village of Andonaka is located on the east coast of Madagascar, 12 km west of the commune and district capital Nosy Varika.
 Accessible only by boat on the Canal de Pangalanes from the north and south for 80 km Nosy Varika is one of the more isolated districts in Madagascar.

 Each well will be hand dug to a depth of 8-12 meters.
 Molded concrete rings will reinforce the well walls.
-1 meter above the ground will include a cover for safety and cleanliness of the well.
+1 meter above the ground will include a cover for the safety and cleanliness of the well.
 Local building materials will be used for the housing and security of the well with traveler palm for the roof and bamboo for the fence.

 Appropriate Projects funds will be used for the materials including cement, bricks, rope, rocks, shovels, pails, nails, transportation by ferryboat of materials, and technical wages for a mason.

 Community participation will include, labor, digging of the well, mixing of concrete, moving of rocks and bricks, supervising the mason, and building of the housing structure for security.
-They will provide sand, local building materials for the housing, and extra funds necessary for completion of project.
+They will provide sand, local building materials for the housing, and extra funds necessary for the completion of the project.

 Peace Corps Volunteer Directing Project